U.S. to drop criminal charges in 'London Whale' case

 Lawyers for Martin-Artajo did not immediately respond to requests for comment.

-Friday's dismissal request marks a fresh setback in U.S. efforts to prosecute individuals for financial crimes.
+The dismissal request marks a fresh setback in U.S. efforts to prosecute individuals for financial crimes.

+This has included the undoing of several insider trading convictions and pleas that had been won by Kim's predecessor Preet Bharara.

-It came two days after a federal appeals court voided convictions won by Kim's predecessor, Preet Bharara, of two former Rabobank NA traders for rigging the Libor interest rate benchmark.
+It has also included this week's overturning of the convictions of two former Rabobank NA traders for rigging the Libor interest rate benchmark.

 Martin-Artajo and Grout were accused of hiding hundreds of millions of dollars of losses within JPMorgan's chief investment office (CIO) in London by marking positions in a credit derivatives portfolio at inflated prices.

-The losses were part of the $6.2 billion loss centered on Iksil, who Martin-Artajo supervised and Grout worked for.
+These losses were part of the $6.2 billion loss centered on Iksil, who Martin-Artajo supervised and Grout worked for.

-Prosecutors said Martin-Artajo and Grout acted in part to enhance their prospects for promotions and bonuses.

 The scandal briefly hurt the reputation of JPMorgan Chief Executive Jamie Dimon, who initially called it a "tempest in a teapot."

 JPMorgan ultimately paid more than $1 billion and admitted wrongdoing to settle related U.S. and British probes.
+Ina Drew, who led the CIO, retired soon after the losses surfaced.

-In a February 2016 letter released to the media, the French national said he had been "instructed repeatedly" by senior management in the CIO to execute the trading strategy that caused the losses.
+In a February 2016 letter released to the media, Iksil, a French national, said he had been "instructed repeatedly" by senior management in the CIO to execute the trading strategy that caused the losses.

-Martin-Artajo and Grout still face U.S. Securities and Exchange Commission civil charges over the scandal.
+Martin-Artajo and Grout still face U.S. Securities and Exchange Commission civil charges.

 Iksil's lawyer and JPMorgan did not immediately respond to requests for comment.